MXTeresa/nbclonal/nbclonal_R/README.md

 # nbclonal

-R package for calculating clonal mutations and estimating transmission bottleneck.
+R package for calculating the clonal variant probability mass function and for estimating the mean transmission bottleneck size.

 Some of the functions in this package uses `parallrl:mclapply()` to reduce the running time.
 Unfortunately, `mclapply()` can only run on mac but not on windows.
 If you are using an operating system other than mac, you may need to adjust the functions using `mclapply()` or simply change them into `lapply()` and modify the arguments.